pixelsandpointers/pixelsandpointers/README.md

 I am currently a 🤗 Student Ambassador for TU Darmstadt and Heidelberg University.
 If you happen to be interested in learning more about the 🤗 ecosystem , need a demo or a tutorial, hit me up via ✉️ or Discord (gdaythisisben#5902).

 My research interests can be found at the intersection of Machine Learning and Cognitive Science, where I am particularly interested in:

+- Alignment:
+  - Aligning AI systems to human intent and in accordance to human values
+  - Human-AI Collaboration
+  - Multi-Agent Systems and Game Theory
 - Cognition:
-  - How do we humans plan an activity and approach their goal?
-  - How do we learn concepts and be able to abstract these to take on new tasks?
+  - How do we as humans learn concepts and be able to apply them to new situations?
-  - How can we learn a model of the world?
-  - Reverse engineering the mind
-- Common Sense:
-  - How can we leverage multiple senses to create the dark matter of knowledge (implicit knowledge and behaviour)?
-  - Social learning, i.e. morals, ethics and game theory
+  - Perception grounded language
-- Creativity:
+- Commonsense:
-  - How can a machine assist in creative and artistic tasks?
+  - Social, Moral and Physical Commonsense Reasoning
+  - Biases and Social Inequality
 - Machine Learning:
   - Multimodal Machine Learning
-  - Reinforcement Learning, e.g. (cooperative) multi-agent, hierarchical, and model based
+  - Reinforcement Learning
   - Bayesian/Probabilistic Machine Learning

 我也會說中文（也會看都繁體或簡體中文）。